iqb-berlin/mathlive/src/api.md

 by focusing an element adjacent to the mathfield.

-If the event is canceled (i.e. `evt.preventDefault()` is called inside your event handler), the default behavior is to play a "plonk" sound.
+If the event is canceled (i.e. `evt.preventDefault()` is called inside your

 #### Type declaration